goauthentik/authentik/website/blog/2023-10-23-another-okta-breach/item.md

 In their blog about this incident, Cloudflare provides a helpful [set of recommendations](https://blog.cloudflare.com/how-cloudflare-mitigated-yet-another-okta-compromise/) to users, including sensible suggestions such as monitoring for new Okta users created, and reactivation of Okta users.

-Which just takes us back to the rather lean reposnse by Okta; their customers wrote much more informative and helpful responses than Okta themselves.
+Which just takes us back to the rather lean response by Okta; their customers wrote much more informative and helpful responses than Okta themselves.

 ## Keep telling us